khaotik/DaNet-Tensorflow/README.md

 ## Limitations

-- Only the favorable `"anchored"` method for estimating attractor location during inference is implemented.
+- Only the favorable `"anchor"` method for estimating attractor location during inference is implemented.
   During training, it's also possible to use ground truth to give attractor location.

 - TIMIT dataset is small, so we use same set for test and validation.